AP Photo/ IRIB

 "The president of the United States is supposed to lead the free world, not follow it," Sen. Lindsey Graham, R-S.C., said on a Sunday morning talk show.
-"He's been timid and passive more than I would like."
+"He's been timid and passive more than I

 And in comments likely to be used by Iranian hardliners as further proof of the outside world's meddling in Iranian affairs, Israeli Prime Minister Benjamin Netanyahu said that while the world clearly sympathized with the Iranian demonstrators but said it was still too early to know what changes if any would result.